-Nine graduating seniors from Cameron University's Army Reserve Officer Training Corps (ROTC) program were commissioned as Second Lieutenants and notified of their branch assignments during a ceremony held at Fort Sill last night.
+Five cadets from Cameron University's Army Reserve Officer Training Corps (ROTC) program were commissioned as Second Lieutenants (2LT) during a ceremony held at in the Cameron University Theatre.

-Graduating seniors compete against more than 4,000 cadets nationwide for branch choices and selection for active service Army.
+These members of the Comanche Battalion compete against more than 6,000 cadets nationwide for branch choices and selection for active service Army.
 A centralized selection board at the Department of the Army considers several factors in making branch assignments, including Army needs, each cadet's field of study and overall scholastic performance.